adiabaticPendulum/PhyPy/README.md

 **Parameters:**

-`indices`: List of indices or labels of the rows to return.
+`indices`: Index or label of the rows to return.

 **Returns:**